DejanVukas/ReadTheDocsProject/DWDM/Tools.rst

 OTDR (Optical Time-Domain Reflectometer)
 =============================================

+OTDR helps you predict and react to fiber failures.

+Enables fault location to within meters.

 Injects a series of light pulses into a fiber strand.

 Used to characterize a fiber, with information like: